Activity measures of dynamical systems over non-archimedean fields: Normality vs. Passivity and J-stability vs. Activity

-For families of polynomials considered in section \ref{poly}, we have the complete comparison as introduced in section 1:
+For families of polynomials considered in Section \ref{poly}, we have the complete comparison as introduced in section 1:

-\begin{prop} \textit{Consider the same family as we do in section \ref{poly} and assume that its Mandelbrot set $\M_{(f,c)}$ is non-empty and bounded. then the passivity locus coincides with the normality locus.} \end{prop}
+\begin{prop} \textit{Consider the same family as in the first paragraph of Section \ref{poly-1} and assume that its boundedness locus $\M_{(f,c)}$ is non-empty and bounded. then the passivity locus coincides with the normality locus.} \end{prop}